 The kids are all right

 The speakers at MDOYVR challenged us to identify daily situations within our careers where we help others find new opportunities.
-MDOYVR was a shining example of this practice by making this event extremely accessible to attend.
-In fact, SimpleMDM sponsored full live streaming of the conference through Discord and archived it on YouTube:
+MDOYVR was a shining example of this practice by making this event extremely accessible.
+SimpleMDM sponsored full live streaming of the conference through Discord, and you can catch up on previous sessions on YouTube.

 Did we mention they even have a MacDevOps YVR Podcast?